-$$d_e = \sum{i=1}^{3} \left(\frac{\left(\hat{\mathbf{e}}i \bullet \vec{\mathbf{d}} \right)^2}{a_i} \right)$$
+$$d_e = \sqrt{\sum{i=1}^{3} \left(\frac{\hat{\boldsymbol{a}}i \cdot \boldsymbol{d}}{a_i}\right)^2}.$$ (6)

-Tests with Parametric Objects
+6 Tests with Parametric Objects

-To validate the methods described above, we apply them to three parametric test objects with simple geometries: a sphere, a torus, and a spherical shell.
+To validate these methods, we applied them to three parametric test objects with simple geometries: a sphere, a torus, and a spherical shell.
 The torus is basically a cylinder of varied and known orientation, and the spherical shell is likewise a slab of varied and known orientation.
 (The sphere is simply itself.)

 Eigenanalysis of the coronal densities collected in a rectilinear lattice of sample volumes yielded the following results.
 Fig. 7 shows all densities containing greater than 1% of the entire core atom population plotted on the lambda triangle.
-The sphere shows two groups of densities, one near the top (sphere) vertex of the triangle and another near the right (cylinder) vertex, consistent with the dimensional effects of the corona predicted in Fig. 5.
-The torus, which is locally a cylinder, shows clustering near the right (cylinder) vertex, with some spreading towards the left (slab) consistent with the dimensional effects of the corona predicted in Fig. 6.
-The spherical shell, which is locally a slab, shows tight clustering at the left (slab) vertex consistent with the observation that core atoms in a slab are collinear with \vec{p} and will therefore not develop significant orthogonality.
+The sphere shows two groups of densities, one near the top (sphere) vertex of the triangle and another near the right (cylinder) vertex, consistent with the dimensional effects of the corona predicted in Fig. 4.
+The torus, which is locally a cylinder, shows clustering near the right (cylinder) vertex, with some spreading towards the left (slab) consistent with the dimensional effects of the corona predicted in Fig. 5.
+The spherical shell, which is locally a slab, shows tight clustering at the left (slab) vertex consistent with the observation that core atoms in a slab are collinear with p and therefore will not develop significant orthogonality.

-Fig. 8 Distribution of sampled densities on lambda triangles, for parametric test objects.
+Fig. 7.
+Distribution of densities on lambda triangles, for parametric test objects